nothingnone/Note/Notes/Simulated_Annealing_Algorithm.md

 - population can make random more robust and efficient.

 ### Character
-- global solve
+- global solve.
 - good parameters can bring high efficiency and high performance and high precision.
-- random can be combined with
+- random can be combined with heuristic info.
+- population reinforce random, but **no communication among individuals**. a